 - Games with metal components

 - Stunt kites and sand sailing

 Official swimming areas have been designated for the Alder Lane, Coligny, Driessen, Folly Field and Islanders Beach Parks.
 The boundaries will be clearly marked on the beach and in the water.
 Lifeguards are stationed at these designated areas for assistance and beach information.

 Beach Marker Signs:

-Hilton Head’s beaches are marked near the dune line with signs to let emergency responders know where assistance is needed.
+Signs located near the dune line let emergency responders know your location in case of an emergency.
 They are also useful as a reference point if you or your group should become lost.

-Animals are NOT permitted between 10 a.m. and 5 p.m. from the Friday before Memorial Day through Labor Day.
+No animals on the beaches between 10 a.m. and 5 p.m. from the Friday before Memorial Day through Labor Day.
 Animals MUST be on a leash between 10 a.m. and 5 p.m., April 1 through the Thursday before Memorial Day and the Tuesday after Labor Day through September 30.
 Pets must be on leash or under positive voice control at all other times.
-Persons in control of animals on the beach are required to remove and properly dispose of excrement.
-Ordinance signs are posted at most beach access points.
+Persons in control of animals on the beach must remove and properly dispose of excrement.
+See ordinance signs posted at most beach access points.

 – Information provided by the Town of Hilton Head Island and Shore Beach Service